rajendra627/k8s-bootcamp/rbac/README.md

 ![access-control-overview](./access-control-overview.svg)

 You can configure multiple authentication modules to support different authentication scenarios within your cluster.
 Each of the enabled authentication modules will be invoked and short-circuited when the first module authenticates the request.
 If all the modules cannot authenticate then access is denied.
-This is important to support both interactive and non-interactive authentication within the same cluster.

 See [Controlling access to the K8S API](https://kubernetes.io/docs/admin/accessing-the-api/) to set up HTTP Basic Auth authentication, and see [Azure Active Directory plugin for client authentication with OIDC](https://github.com/kubernetes/client-go/tree/master/plugin/pkg/client/auth/azure) to set up authentication with your Azure AD tenant.